-16.1 The Buyer shall notify the Seller immediately of any circumstances coming to its attention which may be likely to give rise to any claim that the Goods infringe the rights of any third party and shall permit the Seller to conduct any action or negotiations in respect there of in the name of the Buyer but at the Seller’s expense.
+18.1 The Buyer shall notify the Seller immediately of any circumstances coming to its attention which may be likely to give rise to any claim that the Goods infringe the rights of any third party and shall permit the Seller to conduct any action or negotiations in respect thereof in the name of the Buyer but at the Seller’s expense.

 A person who is not a party to a Contract shall not have any rights under or in connection with it.

-Except as set out in these Conditions, any variation to a Contract, including the introduction of any additional terms and conditions, shall only be binding when agreed in writing and signed by the Seller.
+Except as set out in these Conditions, any variation to a Contract, including the introduction of any additional terms and conditions, shall only be binding when agreed in writing and signed by the Seller and the Buyer.

-If the Buyer is a consumer purchasing Goods under a distance contract, as those terms are defined in the Consumer Protection (Distance Selling) Regulations 2000 (“the Distance Selling Regulations”) these conditions shall be subject to the provisions of the Distance Selling Regulations and in the event of there being any conflict between these conditions and the Distance Selling Regulations, the Distance Selling Regulations shall prevail.
+If the Buyer is a consumer purchasing Goods under a distance contract, as those terms are defined in the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (“the Consumer Contracts Regulations”), these Conditions shall be subject to the provisions of the Consumer Contracts Regulations and in the event of there being any conflict between these Conditions and the Consumer Contracts Regulations, the Consumer Contracts Regulations shall prevail.